-SITE 234: POINSETTIA AVE.
+SITE 2234: POINSETTIA AVE.
 AND WILLOW PASS RD.

-Parcel Number(s) 096033037 and 096033039 Street 15 Poinsettia Avenue and 2544 Willow Pass Road Site Size (acres) 0.50 acres total; 096033037: 0.15 acres, 096033039: 0.35 acres Community Bay Point Current General Plan 096033037: Single Family Residential, 096033039: Mixed Use Current Zoning Area Wide Planned Unit Rezoning or Change to Land Use Required?
-Yes Proposed General Plan Land Use Housing Element Sites Mixed Use - 30 to 75 Proposed Zoning Housing Site Planned-Unit District M-125 Vacant or Non-Vacant One vacant and one non-vacant Proposed Density (units per acre) 30 to 75 Realistic Units 26 lower-income units Existing residential units on site 0 Small or Large Site?
+Parcel Number(s) 096033037 and 096033039

+Street 15 Poinsettia Avenue and 2544 Willow Pass Road

+Site Size (acres) 0.50 acres total; 096033037: 0.15 acres, 096033039: 0.35 acres

+Community Bay Point

+Current General Plan 096033037: Single Family Residential, 096033039: Mixed Use

+Current Zoning Area Wide Planned Unit

+Rezoning or Change to Land Use Required?
+Yes

+Proposed General Plan Land Use Housing Element Consistency (HEC) Housing Element Sites Mixed Use -

+Proposed General Plan Land Ose 30 to 75

+Proposed Zoning Housing Element Consistency (HE-C)Housing Site Planned Unit

+1100000 2011116 District M-125

+Vacant or Non-Vacant One vacant and one non-vacant

+Proposed Density (units per acre) 30 to 75

+Realistic Units 26 lower-income units

+Existing residential units on site 0

+Small or Large Site?
 Yes - small.
+Lot consolidation makes sense due to the corner lot and to facilitate site design flexibility.
 The County has a track record of developing smaller sites.
 In addition, Action HE-A5.5 will support the development of smaller sites.

 These parcels have the same owner and are adjacent.
 This site is within the North Broadway Neighborhood.
 The former Redevelopment Agency invested significant resources in this area to improve the infrastructure (installed curb, gutter, sidewalks, storm drains, road extensions, and roadway paving).
 This investment was made to spur infill development in the neighborhood.
 Since 2002, over 120 units have been constructed in this neighborhood, with several more planned.
 The subject site is located in the former Bay Point Redevelopment Project Area, which is eligible for financial assistance from the Housing Successor if affordable housing is developed.
-The number of units projected on this site assumes redevelopment of the whole site.
+The site has a small office in one corner of the property and tithe number of units projected on this site assumes redevelopment of the whole site.
+However, the existing structure on the site is on the southern property boundary, leaving the remainder of the site vacant and buildable.
+The property owner will need to evaluate the value of demolishing the small commercial building or retaining it and building around it.
+The building is used for AA meetings and it does not appear to be used for anything else.
+The property is gated and not open to the public.
 There are no existing leases or contracts in place for this site that would perpetuate the existing use or prevent additional residential development.

-SITE 245: SAPONE LANE
+SITE 2435: SAPONE LANE

 Parcel Number(s) 095021002

 Street 77 Sapone Lane

 Site Size (acres) 0.57 acres

 Community Bay Point

 Current General Plan Single Family Residential

 Current Zoning Area Wide Planned Unit

 Rezoning or Change to Land Use Required?
 Yes

+Duran and Communic Plant Lond III.
+Housing Element Consistency (HEC)Housing Element SitesResidential

-Proposed General Plan Land Use Housing Element Sites Residential Medium High - 17 to 30
+Proposed General Plan Land Use Medium-High - 17 to 30

-Proposed Zoning Housing Site Planned-Unit District M-30
+Proposed Zoning Housing Element Consistency (HE-C)Housing Site Planned Unit

+District M-30

 Vacant or Non-Vacant Vacant

 Proposed Density (units per acre) 17 to 30

 Realistic Units 14 lower-income units

 Existing residential units on site 0

 Small or Large Site?
 No

 Vacant parcel.
-This is a repeat site from the 4 th and 5 th Cycle Housing Elements.
+This is a repeat site from the 4^{th} and 5^{th} Cycle Housing Elements.

-SITE 256: N. BROADWAY AVE.
+SITE 2456: N. BROADWAY AVE.
 NEAR ALFARO AVE.